xinwang-nwpu/PerPilot/README.md

 To run on a real phone, you first need to download the ADB Keyboard and then set the default input method to ADB Keyboard. https://github.com/senzhk/ADBKeyBoard

+After the setup is complete, you need an adb software on your computer, either set it to the system path or specify the adb path in your project.